sveltejs/svelte/.changeset/violet-pans-know.md

 'svelte': patch
 ---

-fix: avoid Cloudflare warnings about missing the "node:crypto" module
+fix: avoid Cloudflare warnings about not having the "node:crypto" module